rlodhiya/rlodhiya/README.md

 ## Work Experience

-#### Ram Infosystems LimitedRam Infosystems Limited
+#### Ram Infosystems Limited
-#### Professional FreelancerProfessional Freelancer
+#### Professional Freelancer

-FreelanceFreelance Dec 2023 - Present · 3 mosDec 2023 - Present · 3 mos United Kingdom · RemoteUnited Kingdom · Remote
+Dec 2023 - Present · 3 mosDec 2023 - Present · 3 mos United Kingdom · RemoteUnited Kingdom · Remote

 Refactoring the ERP solution to make it 50% more automated and intelligent by reducing the codebase and utilising user engagement with the help of machine learning and AI to automate and streamline the jewellery manufacturing process.